 At the Cancer Centers of Southwest Oklahoma we understand that a diagnosis of Cancer is a life changing event.

-A patient navigator essentially is a problem solver and a highly resourceful individual.
+A nurse/patient navigator essentially is a problem solver and a highly resourceful individual.

 The navigator is trained to anticipate, address, and overcome barriers to care and to guide patients through the health care system during a very difficult time.

-Patient navigators can help improve the quality of care patients receive, and patient navigation programs may help extend or even save patients’ lives.
-With the help of a patient navigator, patients are:
+Nurse/patient navigators can help improve the quality of care patients receive, and nurse/patient navigation programs may help extend or even save patients’ lives.
+With the help of a nurse navigator, patients are:

 - Guided through the complex treatment “maze”